 According to LeVarn, the populations of the southern and northern parts of the New London also had different politics.
 The southern residents tended toward Federalism, which was more sympathetic to a strong central government, while the northern residents were Jeffersonian republicans and supported a weaker central government.
 They were also divided on the topic of religion, with the southerners being Calvinist Baptists and the northerners being Free-will Baptists and a few Congregationalists.
 Finally, the politics and religious sentiments of the 179 people who lived in the Kearsarge Gore on the northern slope of the mountain more closely aligned with those in the northern part of New London.

 The Fourth New Hampshire Turnpike was built in 1804, three years before Wilmot was incorporated.
-The turnpikes (barriers that could be pushed out of the way to get vehicles pass) and gates were set up by 1806.
+The turnpikes (barriers that could be pushed out of the way to let vehicles pass) and gates were set up by 1806.
 It was a privately-financed thoroughfare intended to allow commerce to move efficiently between Concord and Hanover.
-Before the coming of the railroads, turnpikes were often the fastest way to move goods among settlements.
-Service businesses – taverns, inns, dry-goods stores – were often located next the turnpike to serve a customer base that included travelers.
+Before the coming of the railroads, turnpikes were often the fastest way to move goods and people among settlements.
+Service businesses – taverns, inns, dry-goods stores – were often located next to the turnpike to serve a customer base that included travelers.
 The present N.H.
 Route 4A follows the path of the historical turnpike through Wilmot.
-The Grafton Turnpike (U.S. Route 4 in Wilmot) was another important commercial road in the early 19th century; it was opened in 1806.
+The Grafton Turnpike (now U.S. Route 4 in Wilmot) was another important commercial road in the early 19th century; it was opened in 1806.